 The sound of his hand-clap turned into a thunder clap.
 His heart leapt into his throat as the whole sky flashed rapidly on and off.
-His forearms, still in his field of view, seemed to blink between his normal shirtsleeves and bare, hairless arms clad in long metal bands.
+His forearms, still in his field of view, seemed to blink between his normal shirtsleeves and hairless arms clad only in long metal bands.
 Two or three seconds later, the rolling thunder ended and everything stopped flashing; but now, the sky was lit up as bright as day.
 Only it wasn't blue, it was . . . colorless.

 He looked back down toward the horizon.
 The whole suburbian block, and the blocks beyond, looked like a black-and-white movie filmed in broad daylight.
 He could see every detail as though it were daytime.
 This was crazy.
 What was happening?
 He started to quiver with impending panic.
 Then, he looked down at his own body.

 His own body wasn't his own body anymore.

 Instead, he now had the body of . . . of . . . a woman.
 Her legs, and her arms, were covered in shiny metal, except for her bare elbows and knees.
 Her torso, likewise, had a shiny metal covering that fit its curvaceous form exactly, like a one-piece bathing suit.
 It looked an awful lot like that woman's body from the dream he had last night, with the aliens and the bright paralyzing light.

 He held the right forearm up in front of his face.
 The metal wasn't just shiny, it was mirrorlike.
 He could see, bent like in a funhouse mirror, his own reflection.
 The face was a woman's face.
 It was that woman's face.
 With the cascading blonde hair; and the pretty, womanly features; and those eerie, blank, triangular eyes.